yussufjpg/Discord.JS-Tips/Logging User Based Activities.md

-# Logging the Whole Server
+# Logging User Based Activities

 Every event is being logged in a channel which is named as value of logChannel variable.